Convergence Rate of Learning a Strongly Variationally Stable Equilibrium: Introduction

-Recently, it was shown in \cite{drusvyatskiy2022improved} that the rate of the order $O(1/t^{1/3})$, established in \cite{bravo2018bandit} for the gradient descent subclass of the proposed mirror-descent algorithms, is suboptimal.
-Indeed, a refined analysis technique along with suitable choices of the stepsize and sampling distribution can ensure $O(1/\sqrt{t})$ \cite{drusvyatskiy2022improved}.
-Independently, \cite{tatarenko2022rate} showed that the rate derived in \cite[Theorem 3]{tat_kam_TAC} for the case of Gaussian gradient sampling, can be improved to $O(1\sqrt{t})$.
-These rates appear optimal as they match the lower bound for the class of zeroth-order strongly convex smooth optimization under one-point feedback (a subset of the class of strongly convex games considered in the works mentioned above) \cite{RechtNIPS2012}.
-Both \cite{drusvyatskiy2022improved,tatarenko2022rate}, however, leverage the strong monotonicity of the game pseudo-gradient in the analysis techniques.
+While convergence rates in zeroth-order convex optimization have been well-explored, less work has been dedicated to deriving convergence rates for zeroth-order learning in convex games.
+Under strong monotonicity assumption on the game pseudo-gradient, past work derived a rate of $O\left(\frac{1}{t^{1/3}}\right)$ for the proposed learning algorithms \cite[Theorem 5.2]{bravo2018bandit}, \cite[Theorem 3]{tat_kam_TAC}.
+Recently, \cite{drusvyatskiy2022improved} demonstrated that the rate of $O\left(\frac{1}{t^{1/3}}\right)$ for the algorithm proposed in \cite{bravo2018bandit} is suboptimal.
+Indeed, a refined analysis technique of the same algorithm along with suitable choices of the stepsize and sampling distribution can ensure $O\left(\frac{1}{t^{1/2}}\right)$ \cite{drusvyatskiy2022improved}.
+Independently, \cite{arxivTatKam_Feb2022} showed that the rate derived in \cite[Theorem 3]{tat_kam_TAC} for their proposed algorithm can be improved to $O\left(\frac{1}{t^{1/2}}\right)$.
+The rate of $O\left(\frac{1}{t^{1/2}}\right)$ appears optimal as it matches the lower bound for the class of zeroth-order strongly convex smooth optimization under one-point feedback (a subset of the class of strongly convex games considered in the works mentioned above) \cite{RechtNIPS2012}.
+Both \cite{drusvyatskiy2022improved,arxivTatKam_Feb2022}, require strong monotonicity of the game pseudo-gradient in their rate analysis.